tsahiduek/ai-on-eks/website/docs/blueprints/inference/GPUs/nvidia-dynamo.md

 - **Python 3.10+**: Virtual environment for Dynamo CLI
 - **git**: Repository cloning and version control

-Refer to `install_prerequisites.sh` script in the infra/nvidia-dynamo folder on the ai-on-eks repo for commands to install above.
+Most prerequisites can be installed using package managers.
+Refer to the ai-on-eks repository documentation for detailed installation instructions for your platform.

 ### Step 1: Clone the Repository